 - Exit Configure Adams

-- In IIS, stop the Adams Admin application pool (On some servers, it restarts after the installation)
+- In IIS, stop the Adams Admin application pool even if you already stopped it because on some servers, it restarts after the installation

-- Make sure that the update files have the correct permissions
+- Make sure that the Adams Updates files have the correct permissions

 - Right-click the AdamsUpdates directory and select Properties

 - Check "Replace all child object permissions with inheritable permissions from this object"